Lottery Jackpots Exist in Pre-trained Models

 In the field of network pruning, the state of pre-trained models has been increasingly overlooked.
 Instead, many researchers devised complex and time-consuming mechanisms for training sparse networks from scratch.
-On the contrary, in this paper, we re-justify the importance of pre-trained models by revealing the existence of lottery jackpots that, high-performing sub-networks emerge in pre-trained models without the necessity of weight tuning.
-Further, we experimentally observe that directly leveraging existing pruning criteria leads to sparse masks that overlap with our lottery jackpot to a notable extent.
+On the contrary, in this paper, we re-justify the importance of pre-trained models by revealing the existence of lottery jackpots that, high-performing sub-networks emerge in pre-trained models without the necessity of weight training.
+To mitigate the inefficiency problem of existing searching methods, we further present a novel SR-popup method that enhances both the initialization and searching process of lottery jackpots.
+For the mask initialization, we experimentally observe that directly leveraging existing pruning criteria leads to sparse masks that overlap with our lottery jackpot to a notable extent.
 Among those pruning criteria, the magnitude-based pruning results in the most similar masks with lottery jackpots.
-Based on this insight, we propose a fast searching mechanism for the lottery jackpots by initializing the sparse mask using magnitude pruning.
+Based on this insight, we initialize the sparse mask using magnitude pruning.
+On the other hand, a short restriction mechanism is proposed to restrict change of masks that may have potential negative impacts on the training loss during searching under theoretical guarantee.
 Extensive experiments demonstrate that our lottery jackpots can achieve comparable or even better performance with many state-of-the-arts without complex expert knowledge for training sparse networks, while greatly reducing the pruning cost.